tilakoli/project_v2/README.md

    control the dark and light mode for those texts also.
    A similar tutorial can be found in the brave bookmarks.

+## TO FIX:

+- the background glitches everytime the mouse moves in the blogs page and about me page.
+- the about me and contact page have issues on mobile screen which doesnt show in the dev tools mobile screen.

+## TODO:

+- update the about me page.
+- update the projects card details.
+- add email js to the contact form.

 ## Blogs ideas:

 1.custom cursor with framer-motion and react js